 M.S., Psychological Science, University of North Florida, 2017

 Mikaela’s research interests include the interplay between positive psychology and military mental health.
 More specifically, she is interested in PTSD, meaning in life, social connectedness, suicide, and resilience in the military population.
 Recently, Mikaela first authored a book chapter entitled “The Disaster Sciences Interdisciplinary Minor at the University of Mississippi: Positive Psychology in Action (2020)” Her previous clinical experience includes a year-long Clinical Health Psychology Internship at Mayo Clinic and working in a Private Practice in Jacksonville, Florida from 2016-2018.
 Mikaela has presented research at the 2016 Association for Psychological Science and 2017 Southeastern Psychological Association Conferences.
 Additionally, while completing her BA and MS at the University of North Florida, Mikaela served as lab coordinator for the Health Psychophysiology Lab from 2015-2018 and as a teaching assistant and guest lecturer from 2016-2017.

 B.A., Psychology, Providence College, 2018

-Victoria graduated summa cum laude from Providence College with her B.A. in Psychology and received the award for the highest academic performance in her concentration.
-While pursuing her degree at Providence she gained experience as an undergraduate research assistant and co-taught courses in Behavior Therapy and Personality Psychology.
+Victoria’s research interests include military mental health, post-deployment functioning, purpose and meaning, and the use of cognitive-behavioral strategies for trauma intervention.
+While pursuing her degree at Providence College, she gained experience as an undergraduate research assistant and co-taught courses in Behavior Therapy and Personality Psychology.
 Victoria also gained clinical research experience as an intern at the Providence VA Medical Center where she worked on a veteran-focused trauma-related anger study.
-Her research interests include military mental health, post-deployment functioning, purpose and meaning, and the use of cognitive-behavioral strategies for trauma intervention.